Erinjdvm8/IS452-Repo-Demo/README.md

 # IS452-Repo-Demo
 Demo to learn github.
 I will be adding more to this repository as I learn about more features.

+WHy did the snake cross the road?
+It hoped to put an arterial road between it an Python 2.